Vasi012/PP5-Predictive-Analysis/README.md

 3. Select your repository name and click Search.
 Once it is found, click Connect.
 4. Select the branch you want to deploy, then click Deploy Branch.
 5. The deployment process should happen smoothly in case all deployment files are fully functional.
 Click now the button Open App on the top of the page to access your App.

 ---
+## Conclusion

+- The project requires a dataset, this dataset has been found on Kaggle, used and cleaned in order to be able to use withing my project.
+- Each variable has been added into a table (can be found in the readme file), with the meaning and the units measured to measure each variable.
+- The Agile methodology, has been used to allow me to clearly see the steps required for this project, helping me to manage, and ensure that I don't omit any required part off this project.
+Each 'issue' posted in the Kanban table, represent a part of the project, if you click on each of them, an explanation will be showed.
+- The business requirements have been created using the CRISP-DM model.
+The project has been built to help my niece's business in order to be able to predict housing prices.
+- A dashboard has been created using streamlit, where all the details can be exposed to the stakeholders, in this case just my niece.
+The dashboard has been created so that a person who doesn't understand ML will find easy to understand what is all about.
+- The project has been deployed on heroku, please refer to the above steps.

+Overall, the project is a success as all the requirements have been meet, my niece is happy with the predicted price, however, due to the inflation, after a little bit of checking we realized that we have to add 10.5% to the house prices, but this might vary depending on how the inflation will grow or decrease.

+---